makersacademy/takeaway-challenge/README.md

 * Create an interactive program that let's a user order food from a takeaway shop
 * The customer should be able to check the running total of their order against the sum of the dishes they have added to their order, add items to the order, view the menu and complete their order
-* Use rspec to test the program using mocking and other isolation testing mechanisms to unit test each class
+* Use Rspec to test the program using mocking and other isolation testing mechanisms to unit test each class
 * Incorporate dependency injection, encapsulation, polymorphism and other relevant OOP concepts in the program design
-* Use the twilio API to send messages to your customers when their order has been completed
+* Use the Twilio API to send messages to your customers when their order has been completed

+## Used

+* Dotenv to handle environment variables
+* Twilio's API to send confirmation messages
+* Ruby and Rspec for testing

 ## Approach